sacms/File-Host/readme.txt

 And

-You must remove 34, 35 & 36 lines in header.php
+Your must remove 34, 35 & 36 lines in header.php

 Thanks for using my service